sathish-t/nanopore-mod-course/materials/single-molecule-visualization.md

 cat "$output_dir"/coverage.bedgraph | shuf | head -n 20
 ```

-This method will work even if the BAM file has no modification
+This method will work even if all the reads in the BAM file
-information as coverage is just a count of number of reads
+do not have any modifications.
-passing through each position on the reference irrespective
+This is because coverage is just a count of the number of reads
-of whether they contain modifications or not.
+passing through each position on the reference.

 ### Modification pileup with `samtools`